- Services For Seniors

 - Housing Resources

 There is help available for older workers facing the challenges of finding or changing jobs, and deciding how long to work.

 Eligibility for Social Security benefits begins at 62; but many people want, or need, to work longer.
 Some choose to launch a business, or start a completely new career.
-But for others, who may have lost employment due to downsizing, job elimination or a poor economy, can find job-hunting extremely challenging.
+Others, who may have lost employment due to downsizing, job elimination or a poor economy, can find job-hunting extremely challenging.